 At about 45 minutes into RANGE WARFARE (Kent, 1934), hero Reb Russell enters the saloon looking for gunslinger 'Slade'.
 Shots are fired and the gunman winds up face down on the barroom floor.
 Screen capture above of Jack King as 'Slade'.

 Left to right in this lobby card from TOO MUCH BEEF (Normandy, 1936) are Frank Ellis, Jack King, hero Rex Bell and Horace Murphy.
 Crop/blowup below of their faces.

-Left is Curley Baldwin and, on the right is Jack King, in a screen capture from Rex Bell's IDAHO KID (Colony, 1936).
+Left is Curley Baldwin and Jack King on the right, in a screen capture from Rex Bell's IDAHO KID (Colony, 1936).

-Below - King is wearing the same shirt in Tim McCoy's THE TRAITOR (Puritan, 1936).
+Below - King wore the same shirt in Tim McCoy's THE TRAITOR (Puritan, 1936).

 Above is a crop from the pressbook cover for Tim McCoy's THE TRAITOR (Puritan, 1936).
 Faces above are all Texas Rangers - left to right are Jack Rockwell (upper left), Karl Hackett (lower left), Tim McCoy, Jack King, and Hal Taliaferro.